 - Adopt Letsema in accordance with the theme months to heighten communication, and also through private-public partnerships to enable communities to become their own governors in the process of social change. - Outreach programmes at ward and municipal level help to promote participatory democracy, two-way interaction with the citizenry and interactive governance around community development projects and economic opportunities.
-Building partnerships with the communities, NGOs, CBOs, organizations FBOs, trade unions, schools and all social formations and community media assists in mobilising citizenry support for outreach programmes.

-• Izimbizo to promote direct communication with the citizenry on government programmes, supplemented by the use of MPCC as a development communication methodology.
+Building partnerships with the communities, NGOs, CBOs, FBOs, trade unions, schools and all social formations and community media assists in mobilising citizenry support for outreach programmes. - Izimbizo to promote direct communication with the citizenry on government programmes, supplemented by the use of MPCCs as a Development Communication methodology.